admintimiyaki/data-science-ml-portfolio/README.md

 This project applies Naive Bayes classification to detect spam messages.
 Using Spam Collection dataset, the model learns to distinguish between spam and ham messages.

 * Key methods: Text cleaning and train-test split.
-* Evaluation: Accuracy, Precision.
+* Evaluation: Accuracy and precision.
-* Outcome: The model achieved high classification accuracy with balanced precision and recall.
+* Outcome: The model achieved high accuracy in classification and balanced precision.

 ## How to Run